 - Possible Maya bridge at Yaxchilan – Petén un Mexico, Chiapas.
-Structures at the banks of Usumacinta River and in the middle of it hint at existence of the longest bridge of the ancient world.
-Bridge was approximately 200 m long and had two pylons in the river.
+Structures at the banks of Usumacinta River and in the middle of it hint at the existence of the longest bridge of the ancient world.
+The bridge was approximately 200 m long and had two pylons in the river.

 - Antigua Guatemala – Sacatepéquez.
 Historical city with well preserved and beautiful buildings in Baroque and Mudejar style, one of most beautiful historical cities in Americas.
 This was the third capital of Guatemala, established in 1543 and destroyed by earthquake in 1717, when more than 3,000 buildings collapsed.
 City was destroyed once more in 1773.
 Since then the capital of Guatemala is in Guatemala City.

 - Tayasal – Old Flores (Noh Petén) – Petén.
 Last Maya city – Tayasal – existed on the island in Lake Peten Itza.
 It was conquered in 1697 and contemporary Flores city was developed here instead.
 Nowadays this small island is densely built area with many historical buildings.